 Hiking Shoes or Boots

-A reliable pair of shoes are perhaps the most important thing to pack in your bag.
+A reliable pair of shoes is perhaps the most essential thing to pack in your bag.
 An excellent recommendation for a boot or shoe is the Merrell Moab.
-They’re dependable, comfortable, and most important, a good value.
+They’re dependable, comfortable, and, most importantly, a good value.
 If you want more classic options, we have a post on the best safari boots.

-A good pair of shoes are worth their weight in gold because if you are anywhere outside of South Africa, a quality pair of hiking shoes will be hard to come by.
-If you plan to walk around a lot, get thick rubber-soled shoes as acacia thorns are prone to stab through thin shoes.
+A good pair of shoes is worth their weight in gold because if you are anywhere outside South Africa, a quality pair of hiking shoes will be hard to come by.
+If you plan to walk around a lot, get thick rubber-soled shoes, as acacia thorns are prone to stab through thin shoes.

 Shower Shoes